stackabletech/spark-k8s-operator/examples/README-examples.md

 ## Cluster

-Create a new local cluster (e.g. with Kind: https://kind.sigs.k8s.io/docs/user/quick-start/ and the stackablectl tool: https://github.com/stackabletech/stackablectl).
+Create a new local cluster (e.g. with [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) and the [stackablectl tool](https://github.com/stackabletech/stackablectl)).
 This creates a cluster named `stackable-data-platform`.

 ````text
 kind delete clusters --all